Do you love your cell phone?

 Was there an urgent text from the office?
 Was there an important phone call I missed?

 Was there an update in our industry?
 What did I miss on Facebook?

 What’s going on that I’m missing?

 I would be in a perfectly good conversation with my wife and check my cell phone in her mid-sentence.

 If a random business thought entered my mind, I would pull out my cell phone and type an unintelligible email to my staff with bad ideas.

-I ultimately realized I used my cell phone to fill voids in my day, to feel important, to boost my ego, and to check out from the moment.
+I ultimately realized I used my cell phone to fill voids in my day, feel important, boost my ego, and check out from the moment.

-Here are the steps I took that have enabled me to ditch my cell phone forever.
+Here are the steps that have enabled me to ditch my cell phone forever.

 Step #1: Forward your cell phone calls to a Google Voice number.